 While the Work Freelance Visa usually takes up to three months or more to process your visa application as it gets sent to the Federal Employment Agency to be reviewed, your visa application for an Artist Freelance Visa is reviewed on the spot and it can be approved or rejected on that same day.

-Prerequisites for a German Freelance Visa
+Prerequisites for a German Freelance Residence Permit

-Registered apartment in Germany
+Have a registered apartment in Germany

 This is the very first step you should take.
 Find and rent a room, a flat or a house, depending on your choice.
 Within two weeks of moving to Germany, you need to register, or at least get an appointment to register, your address at a local registration office, known as Bürgeramt.